England's ODI issues after another series defeat: Fifth bowler, too much cricket and not enough 50-over action

 England's record reads eight wins from 23 ODIs since the abject World Cup title defence in India in 2023 in which they were beaten in six of their first seven matches.

-It has become five ODI series defeats in six for the 50-outfit, to West Indies (twice), Australia, India and now South Africa.
+It has become five ODI series defeats in six for the 50-over side, to West Indies (twice), Australia, India and now South Africa.

 But the back-to-back ODI losses versus the Proteas highlighted that England still have issues to fix, with qualification for the 2027 World Cup far from guaranteed.